Heavy-tailed random vectros: theory and applications: Finite-time ruin probability in a time-dependent risk model

-Recently, because of increasing popularity of dependence in the frame of insurance industry, the number of paper on multivariate risk models constantly increases.
+Recently, because of increasing popularity of dependence in the frame of insurance industry, the number of papers on multivariate risk models constantly increases.
 The bi-variate models are more attractive, since they present the less mathematical complexity, than multivariate one, see for example \cite{chen:wang:wang:2013}, \cite{yang:li:2014}, \cite{jiang:wang:chen:xu:2015} etc. From the other side, the multivariate models are restricted in the $MRV$ condition for the claims, and even more usually each claim vector has asymptotically dependent components, namely the Radon measure is such that it holds $\mu\left((1,\,\infty]\times \cdots \times (1,\,\infty] \right)>0$, see for example \cite{yang:su:2023}, \cite{cheng:konstantinides:wang:2024}.
-In larger than $MRV$ distribution classes on claims, we find \cite{samorodnitsky:sun:2016}, \cite{konstantinides:passalidis:2024g}, where the multivariate subexponential distributions were studied.
-In uni-variate risk models, after 2010, the time-dependent risk models are well studied, see \cite{asimit:badescu:2010}, \cite{li:tang:wu:2010} etc. In multivariate set up we know only \cite{li:2016} and \cite{cheng:konstantinides:wang:2022}, for time-dependent risk models, with claim distributions from class $MRV$ and asymptotic dependent components.
+In larger than $MRV$ distribution classes on claims, we find \cite{samorodnitsky:sun:2016}, \cite{konstantinides:passalidis:2024g}, \cite{konstantinides:liu:passalidis:2026}, where the multivariate subexponential distributions were studied.
+In one-dimensional risk models, after 2010, the time-dependent risk models are well studied, see for example \cite{asimit:badescu:2010}, \cite{li:tang:wu:2010} for some seminal papers on this topic.
+In multivariate set up we know only \cite{li:2016} and \cite{cheng:konstantinides:wang:2022}, for time-dependent risk models, with claim-vector distributions from class $MRV$ and asymptotically dependent components.